lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 ## Global /home Filesystem

-Each user has 50 GB in a `/home` directory independent of the granted capacity for the project.
+Each user has 50 GiB in a `/home` directory independent of the granted capacity for the project.
 The home directory is mounted with read-write permissions on all nodes of the ZIH system.

 Hints for the usage of the global home directory: